Review Procedures for Districts, Landmarks,

-- At the public hearing, staff shall present recommendations with respect to the project.
+- At the public hearing, CHAP staff presents recommendations to the Commission regarding the project.

-- In addition, the applicant may make a presentation, and other interested parties, including neighborhood associations, shall have the opportunity to provide public testimony.
+- Interested parties, including neighborhood associations, have the opportunity to provide public testimony.

-- The Commission shall render a decision on the application at a public hearing.
+- Following testimony the Commission renders a decision on the application at the public hearing.

-- Persons aggrieved by a decision of the Commission may seek judicial and appellate review in accordance with the Baltimore City Code.
+- Persons aggrieved by the decision of the Commission may seek judicial and appellate review in accordance with the Baltimore City Code.

-After an Arthorization to Proceed is issued, the applicant may obtain a building permit.
+After an Authorization to Proceed is issued, the applicant may obtain a building permit.

-(More detaited process information can be found in Chapter 3 of the Historic Preservation Rules and Regulations)
+(More detailed process information can be found in Chapter 3 of the Historic Preservation Rules and Regulations)